Saudi Arabian Services Team

 Eid al-Adha, the Islamic calendar's second major festival, occurs after the conclusion of the Hajj, the yearly journey conducted by millions of Muslims to the holy city of Mecca in Saudi Arabia.
 The Prophet Abraham (Ibrahim), according to the Quran, was eager to offer his son to God (Allah), but God took the sacrifice of an animal instead.
 The Feast of the Sacrifice, Eid al-Adha, commemorates Abraham's willingness to sacrifice his son for God.

-Eid al-Fitr in Saudi Arabia is a time for formal receptions and private visits when friends meet one other, gifts are exchanged, new garments are donned, and relatives' graves are visited.
+Eid al-Fitr in Saudi Arabia is a time for formal receptions and private visits when friends meet one another, gifts are exchanged, new garments are donned, and relatives' graves are visited.